kanaverse/bakana/README.md

 bakana.freeAnalysis(reloaded);
 ```

-If all analyses are complete, we can terminate the entire session.
+If all analyses are complete, we can terminate the **bakana** session to release memory/workers.
-This is necessary on Node.js to allow the runtime to exit properly.

 ```js
 bakana.terminate();